We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 Personal data processing in thesis work

 The EU General Data Protection Regulation (GDPR) imposes strict demands on all work involving personal data being carried out correctly.
 If you are planning to process personal information in your degree project there are many things to consider.
-This text provides a brief overview of the steps necessary for processing personal data.
+This page provides a brief overview of the steps necessary for processing personal data.
 In addition to the rules governing personal data, there may be additional legislation to take into consideration depending on your thesis.
 We recommend having an overall discussion with your supervisor about what information is to be processed and plan accordingly.

 What is personal data?